Ben Sims: Minnesota Vikings

 After going unselected in the 2023 NFL draft, Sims was signed by the Minnesota Vikings as an undrafted free agent.
 In preseason, he caught three passes for 53 yards with a long of 33.
 He was waived at the final roster cuts, on August 29, 2023.

 Green Bay Packers

 On August 31, 2023, Sims was claimed off waivers by the Green Bay Packers.
 Sims is one of the three new additions Tight ends alongside Tucker Kraft and Luke Musgrave.
 Sims scored his first touchdown, receiving a pass from Jordan Love, during a Week 13 home win over the Kansas City Chiefs, which he celebrated with a Lambeau Leap.

 On October 25, 2025, Sims was waived by the Packers.

 Minnesota Vikings (second stint)

 On October 27, 2025, Sims was claimed off waivers by the Minnesota Vikings.

+Miami Dolphins

+On March 16, 2026, Sims signed with the Miami Dolphins on a one-year contract.
+He was waived/injured on August 31.